Kitware/ParaView/Documentation/release/dev/add-HTG-representation.md

 ## Added a new HyperTreeGridRepresentation using the vtkOpenGLHyperTreeGridMapper

-This representation handles 2D vtkHyperTreeGrid efficiently as it take benefits from the vtkOpenGLHyperTreeGridMapper to only render the part of the Hyper Tree Grid required by the current camera.
+This representation behave like the GeometryRepresentation by default and add 3 new modes for 2D HTG:
+* HTG Surface
+* HTG Surface With Edges
+* HTG Wireframe
+When using these mode, if the Camera Parallel Projection is set to ON (and the HTG is 2Dimensional), then we can activate the AdaptiveDecimation to only map the part of the HTG visible on the screen.
+This should result in better rendering performance.